-The false belief about unworthiness undermines codependents’ self-esteem and security and has serious consequences in their lives.
-They lack confidence and self-trust, live in doubt, and continually second-guess themselves.
-Many don’t feel worthy of being in a position of authority or having success, or even happiness.
-Those who are convinced that they’re bad can end up in relationships with people who are emotionally or physically abusive, which reinforces and worsens their low self-esteem.
-At a conscious level, they may be indignant and think that they deserve better, but still they stay and try to get the abuser to approve of them.
-Some stay because they believe the abuser “loves” them, which helps them overcome their belief that they’re unlovable or that no one else will.
+The false belief about our worth undermines our self-esteem and security and has serious consequences in our lives.
+We lack confidence and self-trust, live in doubt, and continually second-guess ourselves.
+Many of us don’t feel worthy of being in a position of authority or having success, or even happiness.
+We may be convinced that we’re bad and end up in relationships with people who are emotionally or physically abusive.
+This reinforces and worsens our low self-esteem.
+At a conscious level, we may be indignant and think that we deserve better, but still, we stay and try to get the abuser to approve of us.
+Some of us stay because we believe the abuser “loves” us, which helps us overcome our belief that we’re unlovable and that no one else will.
+Read “Why We Can Love an Abuser.”

-Similarly, many codependents have repeated relationships with men or women who are emotionally, or even physically, unavailable.
-They don’t feel that they deserve to be loved on a consistent basis.
+Similarly, many of us have repeated relationships with men or women who are physically or emotionally unavailable.
+We don’t feel that we deserve to be loved on a consistent basis.
 The unconscious belief is that “I have to win someone’s love for it to mean anything.”
-There may be opportunities for a relationship with someone loving and available, but they’re not interested.
-Instead, they’re excited about someone whose love they have to earn.
-They have to win it for it to count.
+There may be opportunities for a relationship with someone who is loving and available, but we’re not interested.
+Instead, we’re excited about someone whose love we have to earn for it to count.
+As a consequence, we repeat a cycle of abandonment and rejection.

-When you grow up with the message that you shouldn’t feel a certain way or it’s unsafe to express certain feelings, you start to believe it.
-An example is being told not to get too excited, being punished for anger, having your distress or sadness ignored.
+When we grow up with the message that we shouldn’t feel a certain way or it’s unsafe to express certain feelings, we start to believe it.
+An example is being told not to get too excited, being punished for anger, having our distress or sadness ignored.
 Some shaming parents will tell their child not to cry, “or I’ll give you something to cry about.”
-As adults, codependents judge and dishonor their feelings.
-They hide them – sometimes even from themselves after years of suppression.
-If they don’t believe that it’s all right, “Christian,” or “spiritual” to feel angry, they may behave passive-aggressively, become depressed, or have physical symptoms, unaware of how angry they are.
-This is destructive to relationships.
-Some people withhold sex or have affairs because they’re angry, instead of talking about the relationship problems.

 Changing beliefs starts with awareness.
 You can become aware of your beliefs by paying attention to the way you talk to yourself.

-- Write down all the negative things you say to yourself.
-Often I see clients who are at first unaware of their inner voice, which I call the inner Critic, but after awhile, they discover it’s controlling their moods and actions.
+- Pay attention to your self-talk.
+Write down all the negative things you say to yourself.
+Often I see clients who are at first unaware of their inner voice, which I call the inner Critic, but after a while, they discover it’s controlling their moods and actions.
 This is why I wrote a little ebook, 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.

 - Note the gap between your intentions and actions.